COVID-19 vaccination policy for BC Public Service employees

 Employees seeking a medical exemption or accommodation must speak with their supervisor or designated manager.

-Effective November 8, 2021, employees may request an accommodation for exemption from the COVID-19 vaccination policy based on a medical condition or other protected ground as defined under B.C.'s Human Rights Code.
+Effective November 8, 2021, employees may request an accommodation for exemption from the HR policy 25 – COVID-19 vaccination (PDF, 185KB) based on a medical condition or other protected ground as defined under B.C.'s Human Rights Code.

 Employees may be asked to submit their request to their excluded manager or to an included supervisor using the following forms from the PSA: